 Looking at a cost of over $4M, you may be wondering about the cloud.
 Moving to the cloud would save you over 50% or more of this cost and would vary depending upon your specific needs.

-Breaking Down Digital Lab Components
+Break Down Digital Lab Components

 If you’re still considering building your own lab, continue reading through the next sections.
 To understand what the numbers are composed of and the assumptions behind them, let’s dive into the details.
 We’ll use the local app team as the reference to explore.